hanrick2000/LeetcodeBook/DFS/Readme.md

 - DFS has __backtracking__ nature.
 - For DFS, first build up a search tree.
 - Actually if we don't optimize operations insied DFS for loop from O(n) to O(1), it's not that big deal.
 Because the main part of time complexity is 2^n or n!.
+- **If we want to use HashMap to map Integer to Integer, then we can probably just use an array to do the mapping.**
+- DFS does not need to have backtracking like number of islands, but if the question is about finding paths, then we need DFS to do backtracking.

 ## Appendix